The OBDII port on a car or truck is an easy way in modern times to help troubleshoot a problem any vehicle may have.

 An OBD-II Scan Tool is used to talk to a vehicles computer and display problems it is receiving from the engine or transmission.

-The computer that controls an engine displays these problems with codes that are a combination of letters and numbers such a P101.
+The computer that controls an engine displays these problems with codes that are a combination of letters and numbers, such as P101.

 An OBD-II scan tool can read these codes and display them to the user showing the problem with the vehicle.

-There are many types of scan tools depending on your budget from small cheap low-cost units to high-end expensive units.
+Depending on your budget, there are many types of scan tools, from small cheap low-cost units to expensive high-end units.

 The difference between the low-cost scan tools and expensive units are added features that make troubleshooting a vehicle easier.